Austin Apartments That Actually Allow Large Dogs (Verified List)

 Downtown Austin (78701) and Central Austin (78751, 78756, 78757) are the toughest market for large dog owners.
 Full stop.
 High-rise properties in the 78701 core almost universally cap at 50 lbs or below, with breed restrictions strictly enforced by corporate management companies.

 Your better bet?
 Central Austin neighborhoods like Hyde Park, North Loop, and Brentwood.
 More mid-rise and garden-style properties.
-More local management companies (rather than national REITs).
-And local managers tend to write their own pet policies instead of defaulting to corporate insurance mandates.
+More local management companies instead of national REITs, which means pet policies get written by the people who actually run the building, not a corporate office in another state.
 These garden-style communities are also where you’ll find ground-floor units with private patios β€” rare downtown, common in Central.

 Downtown & Central Large-Dog-Friendly Communities